Backyard Sports: 1997–2005: Under Humongous Entertainment

 The series began in late 1997 when Humongous Entertainment, owned by GT Interactive, created the first game in the franchise: Backyard Baseball.
+Backyard Baseball was conceived by then-Humongous illustrator Nick Mirkovich, who pitched the idea of a baseball game featuring children as the players with one of the company's co-founders.
+The idea was picked up in 1995 during the Seattle Mariners' first-ever playoff run that season.

 Later, GT Interactive was purchased by Infogrames and was renamed as Infogrames, Inc. Infogrames allowed Humongous Entertainment to expand the series, and Humongous later developed more titles such as Backyard Soccer, Backyard Football, Backyard Basketball, Backyard Hockey, and Backyard Skateboarding.
 Following the buyout by Infogrames, these titles from the Backyard series were released for game consoles, including the GameCube, Game Boy Advance, PlayStation 2, Xbox 360, and Wii.
 In 2003, Infogrames, Inc. was renamed as Atari, Inc.